‘Conan Exiles’ Patch To Fix Xbox One Crashes Will Have To Wait As List Of Issues Grows

 - Miscellaneous GUI Fixes

 Creative Director Joel Bylos told fans on Twitter he feels “sh**tty” over the issues Conan Exiles is having with the Xbox One launch.

 “We’re re-evaluating what happened and trying to do better,” he said before admitting he never saw the crashes many players have been experiencing.

 Bylos and the rest of the Conan Exiles development team will have a laundry list of other issues waiting to fix with the Xbox One version.
-Perhaps the most pressing improvement is improving the radial wheel that replaced the hot bar.
+Perhaps the most pressing improvement is fixing the radial wheel that replaced the hot bar.
 Moving inventory in and out of the radial wheel is currently clunky and requires too many button presses.

 Just selecting the right item in the radial wheel can be touchy at times.
 Players will find themselves selecting a pick, for example, when they meant to choose a sword.